The beach is full of people, music, coolers and food. The sun’s hot; the water’s warm, but I think I’ll wait til summer’s over to go to the beach.

 From the trees to the machinery (old and new), we saw the process of making “gourmet” coffee.
 They do it all: picking, ‘shucking’, drying, shelling and roasting….and the love, care and knowledge they put into it shows.
 The coffee is delicious .
 As a former coffee farmer who sold our ripe (uva) coffee to the local government cooperative, I learned that my coffee beans ended up mixed with local and outside beans which were then roasted and sold under local labels….which is why the quality varies so much from bag to bag.

-If you want to spend the day with family, chatting over coffee…I suggest you visit Jose Morales, Lotty Aymet and their son Jose Daniel (and maybe their daughter, Angela) and learn about the work and care that goes into your morning brew.
+family, chatting over coffee…I suggest you visit Jose Morales, Lotty Aymet and their son Jose Daniel (and

 You won’t be disappointed.